Family Law Mediation

 • Your email provider might send our emails to your spam or junk folder.
 You may want to add notifications@grow.clio.com to your contacts or safe senders list so that you don't miss any messages from us.

-Click here to complete the intake form
+Complete the intake form

-Cost
+Cost and Services

 If you have an active family law court case in Clackamas County, there will be no charge for your first two sessions.
 Otherwise, the cost of each session will be $187.50, or $93.75 each.

-We will prepare your court paperwork if:
+We can prepare your court paperwork if:

 • You mediate with Resolution Services, and